RUC-NLPIR/FlashRAG/README.md

 **Note:** This toy example is just to help test whether the entire process can run normally.
 Our toy retrieval document only contains 1000 pieces of data, so it may not yield good results.

-#### Using the ready-made pipeline
+### Using the ready-made pipeline

-You can use the pipeline class we have already built (as shown in [pipelines](#pipelines)) to implement the RAG process inside.
+You can use the pipeline class we have already built (as shown in [<u>pipelines</u>](#pipelines)) to implement the RAG process inside.
 In this case, you just need to configure the config and load the corresponding pipeline.

 Firstly, load the entire process's config, which records various hyperparameters required in the RAG process.
 You can input yaml files as parameters or directly as variables.
 The priority of variables as input is higher than that of files.